MTSSamsioe/sanitas/README.md

     - Here is the content from our different pages loaded.
 The navbar and footer are shown on all pages

 - Footer
     - Here you ca find a link to our facebook page.
-The page opens in a new tab
+The page opens in a new tab with a noopener atribute

 ![picture of footer](media/footer_sanitas_gym.png)